...

 4. Split Custody

-Split custody occurs when there are multiple children involved, and each parent is awarded custody of at least one child.
+In split custody, parents each receive custody of at least one child when multiple children are involved.
 This arrangement recognizes the unique needs and relationships between the children and their parents.
-Split custody is typically only granted if it is deemed to be in the best interests of the children involved.
+Courts grant split custody only if they determine it is in the best interests of the children involved.

 5. Temporary Custody

-Temporary custody is a short-term arrangement that may be put in place while a permanent custody agreement or court hearing is pending.
+Temporary custody is a short-term arrangement set up while waiting for a permanent custody agreement or court hearing.
 It provides stability and clarity for the child’s living situation during the interim period.

 6. Hybrid Custody Arrangements